d3sre/ReaFID/README.md

 # README #

-This section will come, right now it's just a game being developed in python, that requires a Serial connection to an RFID Reader (which right now is a RFID Shield for Arduino)
+This section will come, right now it's just a game being developed in python, that requires a Serial connection to a RFID Reader (which right now is a RFID Shield for Arduino)

 ### ReaFID - A reaction game with RFID ###